Only a very few physical traces of Jewish heritage are known to exist in Albania, the most important dating from ancient times.

 SARANDA (Anchiasmon; Onchesmos)

-At this city on the Adriatic coast, opposite the Greek island of Corfu, the remains of a synagogue dating from the 5th or 6th century were excavated in 2003-2004.
+At this city on the Adriatic coast, opposite the Greek island of Corfu, the remains of a synagogue dating from 3rd or 4th century (and enlarged in the 5th or 6th century) were excavated in 2003-2004.
 Albanian archaeologists apparently first discovered remains in the 1980s; the ban on religion by the then Communist regime prevented them from further exploring what was already thought to be a religious site.
 The subject matter of the exceptional mosaics found at the site suggested a Jewish past, leading to a joint project between archaeologists from the Institute of Archaeology in Tirana and the Hebrew University Institute of Archaeology in Jerusalem.